Buttergate: Causes

-"Exact cow feed rations are determined at the farm level in consultation with animal nutrition experts and may impact the complexity of butter in various ways.”
+"Exact cow feed rations are determined at the farm level in consultation with animal nutrition experts and may impact the complexity of butter in various ways."

-Recent studies published in high-ranking journals suggest that a strong correlation between palmatic acid and butter firmness existed, disputing the Dairy Farmers of Canada's claim that nothing was wrong.
+Recent studies published in academic journals suggest that a strong correlation between palmitic acid and butter firmness existed, disputing the Dairy Farmers of Canada's claim that nothing was wrong.

 Sylvain Charlebois, of the Agri-food Analytics Lab at Dalhousie University noted that consumers initially blamed colder weather but opined that the most likely cause was an increase of palm oil in cow diet.

 Impact

 In response to Buttergate, Dairy Farmers of Canada and The Quebec Milk Producers Association recommended that dairy farmers stop feeding palm oil to dairy cattle.
-Quebec based dairy cooperative Agropur, welcomed The Quebec Milk Producers Association's advice.
+Quebec-based dairy cooperative Agropur, welcomed The Quebec Milk Producers Association's advice.
 David Christensen, professor emeritus of animal science at the University of Saskatchewan, stated that the directives to not use palm oil will present production challenges for dairy farmers, as there was no equally effective alternative as palm oil for boosting fatty milk production.